Tomas looked over at his friend. “Hey, buddy! Look at that look on your face! Good time, huh?”

 The roar of the Bronze Lion shielded Allen from his thoughts as he bellied up to the bar and glanced at the beer menu, under the glare of seven wide-screen TVs featuring two baseball games.
 It wasn’t his style to drink alone, but Tomas was in the hospital.

 Assise revoked Tomas’s membership when he became increasingly belligerent to the substitute trainers, through which he seemed to cycle like tissues.
 But matters came to a head when he started seeking prostitutes.
 Bereft of Assise’s difference engine, he was forced to awkwardly roleplay his giantess scenarios, which broke down rapidly.
-In a pique of frustrated arousal, as well as the mounting outrage at being deprived for no apparent reason, he took a swing at the surprised woman.
+In a pique of frustrated arousal, as well as the mounting outrage at being deprived for no apparent reason, he took a swing at a sex worker, surprising her.
 It was a glancing blow off her shoulder, as she knew how to defend herself, but she retaliated by driving a ballpoint pen between his fourth and fifth ribs, puncturing his lung and rendering him unable to speak.
 If the prostitute hadn’t run screaming out of his house, alerting his neighbors, he might have bled out in his bedroom, but EMTs reached him in time.
-He had a long recovery ahead of him, to say nothing of subsequent jail time, and Allen thought he might use this period to question his own life choices.
+He had a long recovery ahead of him, to say nothing of subsequent jail time, and Allen hoped he might use this period to question his life choices.

 He ordered a lager from the cute bartender, speaking up with a shy smile, but it was a busy night and she had other things on her mind.
 She slid it over to him without even looking at him.
 Pouting, he studied the dancing lights refracted through his beer for a long while before even taking a sip.
 A woman’s voice excused herself, and a small cage of thin wood strips tapped upon the bar top beside him.
 Allen glanced at it, then looked up at the woman opening its door.